hvetko/sentry-tower/thedoc.md

 ### Sentry API Token

 Set up and copy Sentry API auth token from your Sentry account.
+It's recommended to create _read-only_ token just for Sentry Tower.
 To access it, log in to Sentry, click your user avatar and then choose `API` from the menu.

 More info on [Sentry API Reference](https://docs.sentry.io/api/) page.